-Want to experience staying in a tree-house in Himachal Pradesh?
-Try this place near Shimla!
+Want to experience a tree-house in Himachal Pradesh?
+Try Ojuven Resort, in Kotkhai, near Shimla!

 And this time, as I planned a (nearly) one-month motorcycle ride across the Shimla district in Himachal Pradesh, I succeeded to tick off that wish from my bucket list.

 But before I go ahead and tell you how and where it happened, I want to disclose that this isn’t a sponsored post.
-I know it’s rare for me to talk about a hotel, and so far I’ve written only one more article on my blog where I openly and dedicatedly promoted a place (this village homestay in Uttarakhand) sometimes, when I find a place that is rather worthy of appreciation, I boldly promote it, and this is one such example.
+I know it’s rare for me to talk about a hotel or a guest house, and so far I’ve written only one more article on my blog where I openly and dedicatedly promoted a homestay (this village homestay in Uttarakhand) sometimes, when I find a place that is rather worthy of appreciation, I boldly promote it, and this is one such example.